Adaptation to Climate Change through Transboundary Flood Risk Management in the Western Balkans (completed)

-Title: Climate change adaptation in the Western Balkans
+Title: Adaptation to Climate Change through Transboundary Flood Risk Management in the Western Balkans

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agencies: Albania: Ministry of Environment; Kosovo: Ministry of Environment and Spatial Planning; Macedonia: Ministry of Environment and Physical Planning; Montenegro: Ministry of Sustainable Development and Tourism; Serbia: Ministry of Agriculture and Environmental Protection
+Lead executing agencies: Albania: Ministry of Tourism and Environment; Kosovo: Ministry of Environment, Spatial Planning and Infrastructure; Montenegro: Ministry of Ecology, Spatial Planning and Urbanism; North Macedonia: Ministry of Environment and Physical Planning;

 Overall term: 2012 to 2022

 The Drin River Basin in the Western Balkans is home to 1.6 million people.
 Their lives depend on this system, which provides the resources they need for electricity generation, irrigation, fishing and recreational activities.
 Increasing floods and droughts in the Mediterranean region, and especially in the Western Balkans, will pose ever greater risks to the economy, flora, fauna and human health.

 Over the past few years, the frequency and severity of natural disasters (mainly floods and droughts) in the Western Balkans region has increased substantially.
 Climate change is causing intensive floods, which affect the living conditions of the population along the Drin River Basin.
 Climate projection models predict that flooding is likely to increase in the coming years.
 The consequences of flooding include damage to property, destruction of crops, and loss of livestock, with severe economic impacts for communities.
 The riparian countries (Albania, Kosovo, Montenegro and North Macedonia) clearly see a need for joint action in terms of preparedness, response and recovery, to successfully face the consequences of these events and adapt to predicted changes.

 Transboundary flood risk management is strengthened with regard to climate change.